What is cuckooing

 - Using the property to deal, store or take drugs

 - Using the property to sex work

 - Taking over the property as a place for them to live

 - Taking over the property to financially abuse the tenant

 The most common form of cuckooing is where drug dealers take over a person’s home and use it to store or distribute drugs.

 Mark, who was a victim of cuckooing, shares his story

-Drug dealers will often target the most vulnerable in society.
-They are seeking to establish relationships to access the vulnerable person’s home.
+People who choose to exploit will often target the most vulnerable in society.
+They establish a relationship with the vulnerable person to access their home.

 Once they gain control over the victim - whether through drug dependency, debt or as part of their relationship – larger groups will sometimes move in.

 Threats are often used to control the victim.